Division of Pediatric Infectious Diseases

 Division Overview

 The Division of Infectious Diseases in the Department of Pediatrics at Baylor College of Medicine diagnoses and treats children with a wide variety of infections.
-Baylor pediatricians specializing in infectious diseases see patients with conditions ranging from common diseases to life-threatening infections at the three Texas Children's Hospital affiliated campuses.
-We have two inpatient teams plus a separate transplant infectious disease team at the Texas Medical Center Campus and one full time faculty member each at the West Campus and Woodlands hospitals.
-We also have outpatient infectious disease clinics (including TB, Transplant ID, CMV and Zika Clinics at the Medical Center Campus) at each facility.
+Baylor pediatricians specializing in infectious diseases see patients with conditions ranging from common diseases to life-threatening infections at the four Texas Children's Hospital affiliated campuses.
+We have two inpatient teams plus a separate transplant infectious disease team at the Texas Medical Center Campus and one full time faculty member each at the West Campus, Woodlands, and North Houston hospitals.
+We also have outpatient infectious disease clinics (including TB, Transplant ID, Congenital Infection Clinics at the Medical Center Campus) at each facility.

 Our faculty also conduct clinical and basic science research to better understand the pathophysiology of pediatric infectious diseases, evaluate new diagnostics/therapeutics, and to identify interventions to prevent disease.